masosa96-hash/wadi-backend/CLOUD_DEPLOYMENT_GUIDE.md

 # WADI Cloud Deployment Guide

-This guide will help you deploy the WADI application to run 24/7 in the cloud using Vercel for the frontend and Render for the backend.
+This guide will help you deploy the WADI application to run 24/7 in the cloud using Vercel for the frontend and either Render or Railway for the backend.

 ## Prerequisites

 1. GitHub account
 2. Vercel account
-3. Render account
+3. Render account OR Railway account
 4. Supabase account
 5. Groq API key (or OpenAI API key as fallback)
 6. Node.js >= 20